Where can I buy V Smiley Preserves?

 Where do you buy your fruit?

 V Smiley Preserves are farm and season driven.
 Making jam is about capturing beautiful fruit and its sibling, honey.
-Currants, elderberries, apples, rhubarb, gooseberries, raspberries, tomatoes and many aromatics come from the Smiley family farm in New Haven Vermont.
-We also use a lot of fruit from Omar Fugaro in Middlebury.
+Currants, elderberries, apples, rhubarb, gooseberries, raspberries, tomatoes and many aromatics come from the Smiley family farm--affectionately called Lil To Do Farm--in New Haven Vermont.
+We also use fruit from Omar Fugaro in Middlebury who grows using organic methods though he is not certified organic.
 The citrus of the marmalades is always certified organic.
 75% of the stone fruit comes from New York State's Hudson River Valley orchards, only a couple hours away!
+The back up stone fruit is certified organic.
 Scott Farm in Dummerston supplies pomme fruits.

 Why is your jam so expensive?

 The first time I saw the prices for artisan jams I was flabbergasted.
 Why so much?
 The jam is made in tiny batches.
 One pot of jam produces 6-10 jars.
 Jam is time intensive!
 The preparation for that pot of jam can take up to 3 days.
 This process develops the complete character of the jam.
-Except for California citrus, all the produce comes from Washington State, is often organic, and always sustainably farmed.
+We use exceptional produce.
+See the above paragraph on where the fruit comes from.
 One jar of preserves contains about one pound of fruit.
-The honey comes from where I live, the Pacific Northwest.
-My honey is roughly double the price of organic sugar.
+The honey comes Champlain Valley Bees and Queens in New Haven Vermont.
+Kirk Webster who runs this beekeeping operation is known for his natural beekeeping, which means these bees are never sprayed with pesticides or miticides.
+It is a very special product.
+The honey I use is 4-5 times the cost of sugar.
 Other jam-makers compare the price point of their product to wine and artisan cheeses.
 I think it’s a compelling comparison.
 My goal is to make preserves as cherished and valuable as a bottle of wine or wedge of local cheese.

 How do I use this stuff?